MariSchn/ETH-Algorithms-Lab-2024/Week_02/Deck_of_Cards/README.md

 <summary>Hint #1</summary>

 A straightforward approach is to check every possible contiguous subarray, calculate its sum, and see how close it is to $k$.
-This involves iterating through all possible start indices $i$ and end indices $j$.
-How can you make the sum calculation for each subarray efficient?
-Think about pre-computation.
+This involves iterating through all possible start indices $i$ and end indices $j$. <br />
+This solves the first few test sets.
+However, since the last test set has $n \leq 10^5$, a more efficient approach is needed.
+Try to think of a way to better go through the array without having to check every possible subarray explicitly.
+To be able to pass $n \leq 10^5$, you will need to find a solution with linear time complexity, $O(N)$.

 </details>